 Future dates and themes:

-8 June – Our Happy City: How the arts are helping with children and young people’s wellbeing (please note this event has been rescheduled from 8 June).
+6 July – Our Happy City: How the arts are helping with children and young people’s wellbeing (please note this event has been rescheduled from 8 June).

 To propose themes for future BeCollective meetings please email email@example.com